PeterLauLukChen/GeoSeg/README.md

 ### Human Feedback Integration

-We strongly recommend integrating human feedback into the pipeline when using our pre-trained model on animal cells for the following reasons:
+We also strongly recommend integrating human feedback into the pipeline when using our pre-trained model on animal cells for the following reasons:

 1. The pre-trained model is built upon CellStitch 2D segmentation results and transferred to the tilted case
 2. The model is trained using plant cells and may not fully capture patterns present in animal or human cells